suatatan/suatatan.github.io/_posts/2023-02-08-powerul-python-computation-with-numba.md

 ---
+date: 2023-02-08
 layout: post
+tags:
+- english
+- quickread
+- technology
-title: "Powerul Python Computation with Numba"
+title: Powerul Python Computation with Numba
-date: 2023-02-08
 ---

 Numba translates Python functions to optimized machine code at runtime using the industry-standard [LLVM](https://llvm.org/) compiler library.
 Numba-compiled numerical algorithms in Python can approach the speeds of C or FORTRAN.